felixhsu123/Performance-analysis-of-CNN-Trained-for-Traffic-Sign-Recognition-on-Cadence-Tensilica-P6-DSP/README.md

 network.
 In this process, it analyzes the layer activations of the floating-point network, and evaluates quantization profiles (min/max ranges of the outputs from each layer) across a range of empirical distributions observed in the calibration and validation image sets supplied by the user.Based on this evaluation, scaling factors for fixed-point conversion of each layer are determined.The XNNC then takes these quantization parameters and generates optimized, fixed-point code for your network.
 The generated code is provided in the form of a workspace which can be imported into Xtensa Xplorer for viewing accuracy and performance parameters.
 XNNC supports classification, segmentation, and object detection networks as well as custom layers.XNNC supports all major CNN architectures.
+# Cadence XNNC output: -
+The complete files generated at the output of XNNC can be found in this link. https://drive.google.com/drive/folders/1pDJtDUQFtld74pogilrqQNa-C157GLVH?usp=sharing
-# Final output(Performance report in terms of FPS):-
+# Cadence Xtensa Processor Generator(XPG) output(Performance report in terms of FPS):-
 ![](https://github.com/patilninad/Performance-analysis-of-ConvNet-trained-for-Traffic-Sign-Recognition-on-Cadence-Tensilica-P6-DSP/blob/master/PerformanceReport.jpeg)
 __________________________________________________________________________________________
 Performance came out to be 116.54 frames per second @ 1000.00MHz system clock.
 This gives us an idea of the performance of the neural network when it will be actually implemented on the FPGA/ASIC for real time recognition task.
 Some further optimization facilities are also available within the software that optimizes the networks performance/accuracy.
 # Summary of Softwares used:
 1)NVIDIA DIGITS - For training AlexNet.
 2)Xtensa Neural Network Compiler - For generating optimized,fixed-point code for target DSP.